It’s an Aston Martin SUV that feels like one, handsome, noisy and fun, genuinely well packaged, spacious

 There’s a Merc-made nine-speed auto ‘box (further uprated for the 707), triple-chamber air-ride, a suite of electronically-controlled differentials, electric ride control and a host of other up-to-date tech that means this unique-looking Aston can cope with everything life throws at it – be that mud or racetrack kerbs.
 Or possibly a little of both.

-Layered over the hardware is a striking bit of design work by AM’s design overlord Marek Reichman, featuring elements you don’t usually see in the toolkit of blocky SUV design tropes, and the DBX the better for it.
+Layered over the hardware is a striking bit of design work by AM’s design overlord Marek Reichman, featuring elements you don’t usually see in the toolkit of blocky SUV design tropes, and the DBX is all the better for it.
 There’s a long bonnet that butts up against a generously-raked ‘screen, a low roofline and a pinched ducktail at the rear that apes the Vantage.
-There’s muscle and tone in the side profile, a long wheelbase and plenty of detail - though it has to be said it looks better in the metal than it does in pictures.
+There’s muscle and tone in the side profile, a long wheelbase and plenty of detail.
+Aston always manages to hit the spot with this stuff, where Bentley, and especially Rolls, have struggled.

 The 707 gains a bigger grille at the front, larger diffuser at the rear and a load of other detail.
 If that’s the one you’re most interested in, click on these words for a separate review.